trans-travel/trans-travel/us/wy.md

 positions.
 In particular, some Gillette residents have shown willingness to aggressively express hatred towards trans people.
 Jackson and Laramie tend to be more progressive (by Wyoming standards).

+While Laramie is considered progressive by Wyoming standards, it has also attracted both in-state and out-of-state transphobic extremists when University of Wyoming student groups show support for transgender people.
+Transphobic speakers are invited by at least one student organization to speak against transgender people on campus.

 A Colorado athlete competing in an amateur (recreational) tennis competition [decided to not